RatCornu/efs/README.md

 # Extended filesystem

-An OS and architecture independent implementation of some filesystems in Rust.
+An OS and architecture independent implementation of some Unix filesystems in Rust.